nimaai/vim-shen/README.md

 Indentation
 -----------
-Lisp typical indentation for `let` and `if` has been disabled.
+Lisp typical indentation for `let`, `if` and `do` has been disabled.
 Thus, they indent like any other function call:
 ```
 (let Var1 1
      Var2 2